lsu-ddem/pathways-site/content/2_Graphics/3_BugSquish/6_Lesson_6/index.md

 All sprites are drawn from the center regardless of the shape.

 By default each sprite will appear as a random color unless an image or specific color is given for the sprite to use.
+The codepen sketch below shows the code above rendering a sprite.

+{{% codepen 500 bGKOLgy %}}

 ---
-## Sprite colors
+## Sprite Colors

 To set a sprite color we need to look at the `.color` property.
 From there we can simply set the sprite to any RBG color we want.
 If you need a refresher, check out the color and transparency lesson earlier in this unit.
 The code to set the color of a sprite manually looks like this: